JaredDyreson/EPP-Study-Repository/README.md

 # NOTE
 We will only be using recursion for solutions, it is a better programming technique and is an industry standard.
 Some programs may not contain recursion as it would be easier to write.

+Please DO NOT use namespace std at all costs, it makes your code hard to read